The Dream Transmission Pavilion

 The Dream Transmission Pavilion is an album mixing vocal and instrumental pieces issued for Nelsonica ‘09 on the Discs of Ancient Odeon label.

 With the decision to end the 500 limit on copies of the Nelsonica releases, Nelson created instead a novel special edition of the CD by issuing 250 copies (as an incentive to buy Nelsonica 09 tickets).
-The special version was housed in an autographed tin box.
+The special version was housed in an autographed tin box, which included an additional alternative cover.
 With Nelsonica attendance running at 240, this allowed ten copies of the special edition to be sold through SOS which were snapped up by a fortunate few within hours of going on general sale.
 The remainder of the standard issue went on sale through SOS allowing non-attendees of the event to at least enjoy the music without having to worry unduly about placing an order within days of it going on general sale.

 One track on this release had appeared previously – albeit under a slightly different title.
 "Kiss You Slow" (then known as "Kiss You Slowly") had been issued as the 'b' side of a free digital single I Hear Electricity on Nelson's 60th Birthday (18 December 2008).